Another of the amazing systems in our beautiful bodies is the Lymphatic System.

 Lymph flow towards the heart is propelled along its path similar to the way venous blood moves toward the heart.
 There is an extensive series of one-way valves in both the veins and the lymphatic vessels.
 The pumping action is a result of smooth muscle activity around the vessels as well as skeletal muscle activity (this includes the core muscles) and breathing.

-This is one of the reasons that exercise is so important.
+Important: This is one of the reasons that exercise is so important.
 It becomes one of the major pumps for returning both venous blood and lymph back to the circulatory system near the heart.

 The lymphatic system is efficient enough to return approximately 5 liters of fluid back to the circulatory system every 24 hours.
 In addition, about one fourth to one half of the total plasma protein is returned back to the blood stream via this system!